lgmorand/aks-workshop/_entries/02-01 challenge1.md

 #### Build a Docker image

-To run the app in Docker we need to add a [Dockerfile](https://docs.docker.com/build/building/packaging/#dockerfile) describing how the app will be built and ran.
+To run the app in Docker you need to add a [Dockerfile](https://docs.docker.com/build/building/packaging/#dockerfile) describing how the app will be built and ran.

 Create a new file named `Dockerfile` at the root of the app code and fill it with instructions on how to build and run the app.